Stralsund Museum: Prehistory

 The exhibition on prehistory and early history is one of the most important of its kind in the region.
 On the basis of archaeological finds about 10,000 years of human history in the region of Western Pomerania and Rügen are presented.

 The exhibition begins with a depiction of the post-glacial area in which people invaded.
 Flintstone, bones and antlers became tools that were used primarily for hunting and fishing.
 Small instruments made of flint and scraper, core and disc axles are among the exhibits.
 The area around Drigge on Rügen is home to tools made of bones and antlers.

 With the transition to the Stone Age, the economy shifted to agriculture.
 Flint-made tools, which have now been used to process agricultural products and pets, have already been ground.
 Hammer-like tools prove the application of the drilling technique.
 Ceramics made from fired clay from the two ethnic groups living in the region is preserved in their typical forms and ornaments.
 Exhibits were brought to the Stralsund Museum from Gingst and Nadelitz.
 Also the Bronze processing is documented in the exhibition.
 In addition to the tools and weapons and jewelry items have been preserved.

+Restitution of Nazi-looted art

+In 2025, the Stralsund Museum decided to restitute an object that had been looted from the Jewish businessman and art collector John Horneburg under the Nazi regime.